 Probably uniquely within the UK, video99 also supports the NTSC

-recording speed, as well as the more popular Beta II and Beta III
+recording speed (including BIs high band and Beta HiFi sound), as well as the more popular Beta II and Beta III

 with the NTSC television system for international recordings.

 are the quite rare SECAM recordings made on French, Middle Eastern and